bjorg/DungeonCrawlMapper/ReadMe.md

 * Use B to mark a battle.
 * Use G to mark a treasure.
 * Use SPACE for stairway down to the next level.
+* Use DEL to clear the map.

+## Known Issues

+1. Missing Extra Ball node
+1. When revisiting a node, it doesn't always show the currently active node.

 ## License